 Platforms: Windows, Nintendo Switch, Linux, Mac

-In it, you’re tasked with arming a hero with powerful loot before sending them on along a randomly generated loop path filled with various enemies and other obstacles.
+In it, you’re assigned with equipping a hero with potent loot before sending them on along a randomly generated loop path filled with different enemies and other obstacles.

 As you complete loops, your deck expands, granting you new enemy, building, and terrain cards that can be placed in key points to farm for resources used to upgrade your camp.

 The game offers infinite loop path variations along with an array of unlockable character classes that will have you switching up your approach every run.